Hi Treats for Chickens community, it's me, Dawn!

 For protecting raw exposed skin, often on their back.

-You can find all kinds of fabric choices by searching online (just google “chicken saddle”) or if you like to sew, you can even make your own!
+You can find all kinds of fabric choices, but select fabric that is breathable such as cotton, linen, or silk.
+Then Google “chicken saddle” and see if there is a local provider of chicken saddles or if you like to sew, you can even make your own!